nymea/nymea-wiki/Ubuntu.md

 install guh with following command:

-    $ sudo apt-get install guh
+    $ sudo apt-get install guh -y --force-yes

-Once, the installation is finised you can start the core with following command:
+The repository contains always the latest stable build of the *guh* `master` branch.

-    $ guhd
+Once, the installation is finised you continue with the [[Getting started]] instruction.

 ## Ubuntu 14.10
 --------------------------------------------
 In order to install *guh* on Ubuntu 14.10 amd64 you need to add the *guh*-repository to your `/etc/apt/sources.list`: